prezi/gradle-haxe-plugin/README.md

 The Haxe plugin does not include the definition of default Prezi repositories and publishing rules.
 There should be a separate "Prezi" plugin for this.
 It's in the works.

+## Built-in combining of JS files

+Sometimes you need to combine your JS-built Haxe code with other JS files.
+Instead of using a separate task, we could add this functionality to the Haxe compiler task, so the end result of the compilation would already include any such preambles and postfixes.

 ## Bundling Haxe "headers" with built output

 It is already possible to use the HAR artifact as a self-contained dependency that can be used to build your sources togther with the dependency sources (and resources).
 This is like static linking in C.